alufolie91/proton-ge-custom/README.md

 ```
 After this, a device `/dev/ntsync` should now exist on your system.

-Once NTSync is enabled on the system, if you launch a game with GE-Proton10-10 or newer using PROTON_LOG=1, Steam will generate a log for the game in your home folder `steam-XXXXXX.log`.
+Once NTSync is enabled on the system, if you launch a game with GE-Proton10-10 or newer using PROTON_LOG=1, a log will be generated for the game in your home folder with the filename `steam-XXXXXX.log`.
 Inside that log you should see `wineserver: NTSync up and running!`

 ##### Enabling Wayland

 GE-Proton includes support for Wine's Wayland driver (`winewayland.drv`).
-By default, Proton uses X11/XWayland.
+By default, Proton uses X11 or XWayland.

-###### Required versions
+###### Required graphics driver versions

 * **AMD / Intel:** Mesa **≥ 25.x**
 * **NVIDIA:** **≥ 575.x**